yozik04/influx-cleaner/README.md

 clean() { influx-cleaner --host 192.168.1.2 --dbname myinfluxdb -m $1 -w $2; }

+clean TestMeasurement "value < -100"
 clean BogusHumidity "value < 0"
 clean BogusTemperature "value < -100"
 ```

+You can add `-y` parameter if you do not want to confirm every clean